ECE 5725 will be useful for students taking this course

 The course grade will be calculated as follows:

 You are expected to attend your assigned lab period every week and to finish the lab assignment in the alloted time.
-There is no makeup lab time available.
 You must finish the assignment by the demo deadline, or you will lose up to 30% of your lab grade.
-All negotiations concerning lab absences due to plant trips or sickness are to be conducted with your lab instructor.
+All negotiations concerning lab absences due to plant trips or sickness are to be conducted with your lab TA.
 For plant trips you must notify your instructor in advance.

 Lab work will be in groups of 2 or 3.
 Both members are expected to become proficient with all aspects of the lab.
 Where each has prepared design work or code assigned as homework, the group design will involve negotiation.
 The members of a group may be graded differentially if it becomes obvious that one person is doing the bulk of the work.